 Instructions and examples for common information formats.

-From Choosing & Using Sources: A Guide to Academic Research, an Open Educational Resource created by Ohio State University Libraries.
+From Choosing & Using Sources: A Guide to Academic Research by Ohio State University Libraries.

 Handout from the Purdue Writing Lab to familiarize students with the uses and distinctions of these three terms.